atomixdesign/candidate-project-wordpress/wp-content/themes/atomix/README.md

 ### Important

-We are using WebPack in this theme to compile the SCSS and JS files to the `dist` folder.
-So any SCSS or JS files, need to be included to their respective folders inside the `assets` folder to be watch via Webpack.
+We are using WebPack in this theme to compile the SCSS and TS files to the `dist` folder.
+So any SCSS or TS files, need to be included to their respective folders inside the `assets` folder to be watch via Webpack.

 All the Webpack configuration settings are in the `webpack.config.js` file. \
 You won't need to touch this file for your work.
 But it's there if needed to be edited.